tpartner/LimeSurvey-Net-Promoter-Score/README.md

 **Notes:**

+1) Due to the large number of question attributes, you may need to increase the 'max_input_vars' setting in your PHP configuration (php.ini file).
+Try 5000 or 10000.

-1) The styles for the theme can be modified in */pathToLimeSurvey/upload/themes/question/Net-Promoter-Score/survey/questions/answer/listradio/assets/css/nps.css*.
+2) The styles for the theme can be modified in */pathToLimeSurvey/upload/themes/question/Net-Promoter-Score/survey/questions/answer/listradio/assets/css/nps.css*.

-4) Demo survey in */Net-Promoter-Score/survey/questions/answer/listradio/assets/demo/*.
+3) Demo survey in */Net-Promoter-Score/survey/questions/answer/listradio/assets/demo/*.

 *Custom themes are given without any warranty, implied or otherwise.*